Rub' al Khali: Expeditions

 In 2023, an Austrian-German expedition completed a southwest-to-northeast crossing of the Rub-al-Khali region on the Saudi Arabian side.
 The route was planned by Austrian Thomas Brandl-Ruttner, leading a team of eight experts in navigation, expedition logistics, and engineering.
 The team included geo-archaeologist Rudolf Dellmour, who was responsible for scientific documentation.
 Covering a 1500 km route through largely unexplored terrain, the team gathered and documented new geological and archaeological findings.
 Locations that had previously only been studied via satellite imagery were explored on-site for the first time.

-In 2024, Richard Midwinter walked alone from Salalah, aiming to cross via Muqshin to Al Ain and on to Dubai, to raise awareness for women missed by the NHS breast cancer screening programme.
-He was carrying a rucksack and had no supply caches or support team.
-He was detained by Royal Oman Police at Abutubul, south of the Umm al Samim and interrogated under suspicion of espionage by the Internal Security Service, removed from the Rub al Khali, and left to continue his journey from Qarn al Alam.
-He walked under observation for two more days before deciding to hitchhike out, having walked about 800 km in 29 days.

 In 2025, Gavin Booth MBE and Adam Wilton MBE completed the first self-sufficient foot crossing of the Rub' al Khali, travelling circa 780 km from As Sulayyil to Haradh via Ash Shalfa in 22 days.
 They hauled all their food, supplies, and water necessary for the journey in self-built carts, without any support or resupply caches.